Frequently Asked Questions

 How do I track my order?

-Tracking is available for 95% of all orders and can be tracked via the Australia Post website by entering in your specific parcels barcode number.
+Tracking is only available for orders sent via Express Post and can be tracked via the Australia Post website by entering in your specific parcels barcode number.
 If you require your tracking number please contact customer support at email@example.com.
 Include your order number and full name associated with your order and a customer support representative will assist you within one business day.

 What happens if I don't get my order when I expected to receive it?

 If your parcel has not arrived within the estimated time frame, do not worry because it could just mean there has been a delay in Australia Post being able to deliver it.
 Because of this, please allow a couple more days for delivery just in case that is the situation.
 If your parcel still has not arrived after another couple of days, please visit / phone your local post office to see if they have your parcel.
 Just provide them with your name and say that you have been waiting on a package that has not arrived and if they could check if they have it – more than likely it will be there!
-In the unlikely event that that parcel is still nowhere to be seen, we can help track its location and will make sure that you receive your order as quickly as possible.
+In the unlikely event that that parcel is still nowhere to be seen, we can help track its location as long as it was sent via Express Post, and will make sure that you receive your order as quickly as possible.
+For orders sent via Regular Post, because online tracking is not available, unfortunately it is not possible for us to track its whereabouts.
+Please refer to our Lost Parcels Policy for more information.

 What happens when a product is out of stock?